 Eventually the Lewellings came to California, where they established a successful nursery in the East Bay.
 Lewelling Boulevard is still there commemorating this history.
 According to family lore, John Lewelling's asthma became a problem and his doctor advised moving to a drier climate.

 We're lucky he did.
-John came to St. Helena and purchased land from George C Yount that would pass to us, his descendents.
+John came to St. Helena and purchased land that is still in our family.
 We now share some of this ancestral land with our cousins the Wights (also Lewelling descendants) to this day.
 We agree that the fresh air up here has its medicinal qualities.

 Our family moved across the valley from Taplin Road to Lewelling Lane when our grandfather, Albert Taplin, married our grandmother, Ethel Lewelling.

 Our father, Ken Taplin, is the person in which the Taplin and Lewelling families converged.
 Dad grew up in St. Helena, where he met our mother, Alice Gaylord.
 They had known each other since elementary school, and played in the percussion band together.
 When they grew up she became his high school sweetheart, and they married on the day the United States invaded Normandy during WWII.
 After a short honeymoon, he flew to France where he was a tail gunner in the Allied Air Force, supporting troops advancing from Normandy to Germany.
 He survived and returned home to his wife, and they raised us in St. Helena.